 “... repentance toward God,"

-The Holy Spirit's mercy-grace gift of repentance by faith is offered to all who will hear the word of Christ.
+Repentance was granted.
+God's mercy-and-grace gift of repentance and faith is offered to all who hear will hear the word of Christ.